YubicoLabs/yed-self-service/README.md

 }
 ```

-If you ever got lost, or want to revert back to before you made a breaking change then come back to this [file](https://github.com/YubicoLabs/yed-self-service/blob/master/amplify/backend/api/yedselfsvcex/yedselfsvcex-cloudformation-template.json), and replace it with your changes.
+If you ever get lost, or want to revert back to before you made a breaking change then come back to this [file](https://github.com/YubicoLabs/yed-self-service/blob/master/amplify/backend/api/yedselfsvcex/yedselfsvcex-cloudformation-template.json), and replace it with your changes.

 <!-- CONTRIBUTING -->